Festivals-App/timetablekit-ios/README.md

    ```
 ### Build

-    There is an [ExampleApp](https://github.com/Festivals-App/festivals-api-ios/blob/master/ExampleApp) for developing and testing the timetable kit which you can build using xcode.
+    There is an [ExampleApp](https://github.com/Festivals-App/festivals-api-ios/blob/master/ExampleApp) for developing and testing which you can build using Xcode.

 ### Requirements